When I'm with You (Sheriff song)

 "When I'm with You" is a power ballad by Canadian arena rock band Sheriff.
 The song was released in January 1983 in Canada as the second single from their self-titled debut album.
-A top-ten hit in Canada in 1983 (and a minor US hit at the same time), the song later reached number one in the United States in 1989, four years after the band separated in 1985.
-This song is also notable in that it was one of the few number-one hits not to have a promotional video during the MTV era.
+A top-ten hit in Canada in 1983 (and a minor US hit at the same time), the song later reached number one in the United States in 1989, four years after the band separated in 1985, making it a sleeper hit.
+Guinness World Records lists “When I’m With You” as having the “Longest-held vocal note in a US hit single” which “features a note timed at 19.3 seconds” by “lead singer Federico ‘Freddy’ Curci [who] performed the soaring vocal – starting at 3 minutes 26 seconds – on the recording.”
+It is also one of the few number-one hits not to have a promotional music video during the MTV era.

 Composition and inspiration

 Sheriff's keyboardist Arnold Lanni wrote the song after meeting Valeri Brown and falling in love with her.
 'I sat down, put my coffee on the piano, tinkled some ivories, and four minutes later 80 percent of the song was written.
 On Valentine's Day I played the song for Valerie and said, "I don't have anything, this is all I can give you right now.
 It's yours."
 Valeri loved the song; two years later she married me.'

 Lanni also played the song to his bandmates in Sheriff.
 "The band really liked it, so we started playing it live.
 That was one of the last songs we recorded when we did the record.
 The producer said, 'Is there anything else?'
 I said, 'There's this song we play, it's kind of a wimpy song.'
 So we played it for him and he said 'Yeah, that's kind of nice.'"